Sendrowski/fastDFE/docs/reference/Python/miscellaneous.rst

 Seeding
 -------

 fastDFE is seeded by default to ensure reproducibility (see ``seed`` in :class:`~fastdfe.base_inference.BaseInference`, :class:`~fastdfe.parser.Parser`, etc.).
-Randomness is required when bootstrapping, choosing initial values for different optimization runs, and when parsing the SFS from VCF files which requires taking random subsamples.
+Randomness is required for various computational tasks, such as bootstrapping, choosing initial values for different optimization runs, and taking subsamples during VCF parsing.